kevzettler/MMXOnline/readme.md

--If die on lost don't respawn

 -Zoom scale glitches
--Collision glitch: only looks at up to 1 non-trigger collider, resulting in possibly going thru walls -Still jerky walking animations
+-Still jerky walking animations

--Refactor break

 -Storm tornado glitches when pushing against wall (doesn't go forward) -AI should switch weapons that have no ammo
 -Walls stop weapons
 -Menu system

 -All the special weapon charges